efratmuller/MintTea/README.md

 ***

-For questions about the pipeline, please contact elbo@tauex.tau.ac.il.
+For questions about the pipeline, please open an issue (https://github.com/efratmuller/MintTea/issues) or contact Prof. Elhanan Borenstein at elbo@tauex.tau.ac.il.

 ***